The Importance of Business Cash Flow Management

 For additional cash flow security, many organizations are leveraging escrow services.
 By utilizing business escrow, firms can ensure payments aren’t delayed, especially with costly or time-consuming projects.

-Proper investment of short-term cash can provide extra income without sacrificing safety or liquidity.
-Our company, the American Deposit Management Co.
-[ADM], offers Marketplace Banking™ as an enhancement to your current financial relationships.
+Proper investment of short-term cash provides extra income without sacrificing safety or liquidity.
+That’s what led our company, the American Deposit Management Co.
+[ADM], to develop the concept we call Marketplace Banking™ as an enhancement to your current banking relationships.

-With Marketplace Banking™, businesses can receive next-day liquidity and access to extended FDIC / NCUA coverage with nationally competitive returns.
-If expenses are predictable and regularly scheduled, ADM can develop a CD laddering strategy that can increase returns even further, without sacrificing safety.
+Marketplace Banking™ means businesses can receive ‘twice a week’ liquidity and access to full FDIC / NCUA coverage – enhanced by nationally competitive returns.
+Further, when expenses are predictable and regularly scheduled, the ADM team can develop a CD ladder designed to optimize returns while maintaining your liquidity schedule.

-In addition to the protection and return provided by Marketplace Banking™, ADM provides a full suite of cash management solutions that can help reduce the risk and workload required to manage a business and its projects.
+In addition to the protection and return provided by Marketplace Banking™, ADM provides a full suite of cash management solutions that helps businesses reduce the risk and workload required to manage of their cash flow.

-Earn More, Risk Less® with Cash Management Services by ADM
+Earn More, Risk Less® with a Full Suite of Cash Management Services by ADM